-Our body is around 60% water, so guaranteeing we're focusing on our water intake is essential, regardless of what is happening around us.
-Hydration is a vital foundation to ideal wellbeing and nourishment.
-Getting the perfect amount of liquids is critical for controlling internal heat level, supporting digestion, absorbing nutrients, eliminating waste from the body, protecting tissue and the spinal cord, just as keeping organ systems working fit.
+Getting the perfect amount of liquids is critical for controlling internal heat levels, supporting digestion, absorbing nutrients, eliminating waste from the body, protecting tissue and the spinal cord, and keeping organ systems working fit.

 How much do you need to drink every day?

-A healthy individual must drink around 25 to 30 milliliters of liquid per kilogram of body weight daily to remain hydrated.
+To remain hydrated, a healthy individual must drink 25 to 30 milliliters of liquid per kilogram of body weight daily.

 Yet, that is not all.
-Your body likewise loses water in specific circumstances - like sweating in hot weather, from exercise or a fever, or through diarrhea and vomiting- which additionally should be restored.
+Your body likewise loses water in specific circumstances—like sweating in hot weather, exercise, a fever, or diarrhea and vomiting—which should be restored.

 In case you have a fever (a key symptom related to COVID-19), it is suggested to drink an additional 500 ml (2 cups) of liquid daily.
-What's more, if you have diarrhea or vomiting, you ought to ensure you're restoring that lost water by drinking more water as the day progresses.
+What's more, if you have diarrhea or vomiting, you ought to restore that lost water by drinking more water as the day progresses.

 Symptoms of Dehydration